The Gardens on Spring Creek and Art in Public Places partnered to bring Mountain Wildwoods to The Gardens during the 2021 - 2022 growing season.

 The Grappling Juniper grew from a large crack on a rocky cliff.
 Its root system was deeply embedded through decomposing granite.
 This tree was discovered relatively soon after it had died.
 Much of it still had bark remnants sloughing off after insects had fed on the sapwood underneath.

 This tree has the appearance of two trees twisted together, grappling for the better position.
 In the carving process, at least 100 lbs. of material were carved away from this sculpture to reveal the inner wood.
 Extensive torch work creates a high contrast against the light color of the raw wood.

-Don't miss original work by Tom Benedict in The Gardens Gift Shop and learn more about the horticultural significance of the Rocky Mountain Juniper by reading the blog post below.
+Learn more about the horticultural significance of the Rocky Mountain Juniper by reading the blog post below.